South Africa's ANC loses mayors in Johannesburg and Pretoria

 The Democratic Alliance opposition party successfully formed coalitions and now has mayors in all three of those cities in Gauteng province, South Africa’s economic hub.

-The ANC is so divided by rivalries that it did not even field a mayoral candidate for Tshwane.

-The ANC also stands to lose control of the metropolitan area of eThekwini, its former stronghold that includes the city of Durban, where smaller opposition parties are expected to back the Democratic Alliance to form a coalition.
+The ANC managed to hold on to the metropolitan area of eThekwini, its former stronghold that includes the city of Durban, where its mayoral candidate won against an opposition-backed Democratic Alliance candidate.

 The ANC’s weak showing in the municipal elections is widely seen as a result of growing voter disillusionment with the party over poor delivery of basic services, crippling power cuts and numerous allegations of corruption against many of its leaders.
 Its internal divisions are blamed for its failure to form governing coalitions.